RiversideCouponLady

 What was the effect of the competitive response?
 The competitors reacted to P&G's strategy in a way that cushioned P&G's loss - the competition could have destroyed P&G, but P&G's losses were mostly self-inflicted.
 Of the competitors, Gillette was the only one to take a contrarian strategy and was fairly successful.
 What do you do about sharp competitors like Gillette?
 As we saw recently, P&G decided to buy this one.

+In sum, sustained cuts in promotion result in lost share in the long run.
+Sustained mass advertising expenditure increases for mature, high share brands do not pay off in the long run.
+Mass advertising is better suited for immature, low share brands.
+Finally, competitors may not "eat your lunch" if a company chooses a strategy that makes them vulnerable.
+The competition likely faces the same challenges as your company and may follow suit with policy changes.
 Market modeling is a powerful tool.
 Response modeling entails using mathematical models to translate the rich market environment into mathematical equations in an effort to quantify the impact of marketing initiatives.
 Modeling competitive market response to major policy changes is important to understanding the long-term results of those policy changes.
 The next major challenge for marketers is predicting, in advance, how the market will react to future policy changes.
 When a major policy change is implemented, it fundamentally changes the market; the rules of the game are changed.
 Therefore, it is inherently inaccurate to predict the results of major policy changes based on historical data because appropriate data does not exist.

 It is interesting to note that P&G's value pricing strategy is quite a misnomer.
 During this period many stores were switching to EDLP (every day low pricing) policies, which meant that consumers would save on their overall purchase without having to deal shop.
 In contrast, P&G strategy essentially was a disguised price increase; coupons were cut by 50%, which contributed to an increase in the customer's price paid by 20%.
 It is possible that P&G lowered their wholesale price, but the retailer only enjoyed higher margins and did not pass the savings on to the customer.
 Another possibility is that retailers lowered retail prices consistently, following P&G's decrease in wholesale price, but once promotional trade deals are factored in those everyday lower wholesale prices did not result in a lower total price paid.
 For example, if P&G's old price was $20, but gave deals of $15, at which price 90% of purchases were made, the wholesale price equaled $15.7 (.90*$15 + .10*$20).
 If P&G set a "Value Price" point of $18, but 100% of purchases were made at that price, the retailer enjoyed no cost savings-only a cost increase.
 If P&G had truly offered price cuts, their results may have been much different.